Understanding Compression: The Key to Your Golf Game

 Choosing the Right Compression for Your Swing

 Swing Speed Between 85-100 mph: Medium compression balls (70-90) suit most average players, offering a balance of distance, control, and feel.
-Generally these retail between £25.00 to £35.00 a dozen.
+Generally, these retail between £25.00 to £35.00 per dozen.

 Golf ball data and science are helping me as a coach and you as a golfer understand your game.
-The most common school of thought is matching ball compression to your swing speed is crucial for maximizing distance.
+The most common school of thought is that matching ball compression to your swing speed is crucial for maximizing distance.
 A mismatch can cause energy loss, reducing how far the ball travels.
-As a golf coach with over 30 years experience I view this differently than just compression.
+As a golf coach with over 30 years of experience, I view this differently than just compression.

-My view as a golf coach, the golfer should play in the winter play an all rounder golf ball such as a Scrixon AD333, Titleist Tru Feel or Callaway Supersoft.
-These golf balls go far but also spin a lot less which whilst not ideal for summer conditions is perfect for winter greens and fairways.
+My view as a golf coach is that golfers should play an all-rounder golf ball in the winter, such as a Srixon AD333, Titleist TruFeel, or Callaway Supersoft.
+These golf balls go far but also spin a lot less, which, while not ideal for summer conditions, is perfect for winter greens and fairways.

-When playing in the summer season where the student will normally experience firmer greens and firmer fairways greens I would encourage all my lessons of all abilities, during high season, to play a premium ball Titleist Pro V, Taylor Made TP5 or Scrixon Z Star.
-This will come as a surprise BUT your short game clubhead speed is the same as a tour professionals.
-Control around the green is harder in the summer.
-This means spin is crucial for control.
-So in the summer blow the budget on a premium ball to tighten up those vital scoring shots around the green.
+When playing in the summer season, where the student will normally experience firmer greens and fairways, I encourage all my lessons of all abilities to play a premium ball like the Titleist Pro V, TaylorMade TP5, or Srixon Z Star.
+This may come as a surprise, but your short game clubhead speed is the same as a tour professional's.
+Control around the green is harder in the summer, making spin crucial for precision.
+So, in the summer, consider investing in a premium ball to tighten up those vital scoring shots around the green.

-Happy Golfing.
+Happy Golfing!

-Nicholas Sharratt PGA Advanced Professional.
+Nicholas Sharratt, PGA Advanced Professional.

 I never realized that golf compression ratings could make such a difference-I'm kind of tempted to try a low-compression ball next time I play.
 Our free bold text generator transforms your text into 150+ unique Unicode fonts.
 Create bold, italic, cursive, fancy text instantly.
 Perfect for Instagram, TikTok, Twitter, Discord.
 Copy and paste bold text anywhere.
 Plus, the part about matching compression to swing speed was pretty eye-opening.